 The wide-ranging support of his treatment team at St. Jude helped Logan cope.
 “The Child Life Specialists worked with him every time he got an IV,” his mom says.
 “He loved his physical therapy.
 They let him play basketball every time they got done with a session.”

 The St. Jude school helped Logan keep up with his peers during cancer treatment.
 And Logan picked up a new hobby: puzzles.
 “He started with the puzzles that were 30 or 40 pieces,” says his mom, “and by the end of his treatment, he was doing the ones that had 100 pieces.
 His motor skills were excellent.”

 “I didn’t worry at all when I was at St. Jude,” she continues.
 “I knew he was going to get better, and I didn’t have to worry about having to take care of everything because St. Jude helped.”

 In fact, families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.

 Today, Logan is in the second grade but doing math at a third-grade level.
 He is signed up for baseball this year and loves his pet Chihuahua, Jo Jo.
 His mom says, “He’s all you could ever want for a son.”

-To help give hope to children such as Logan who are fighting life-threatening illnesses, please become a Partner In Hope.
+Help give hope to kids like Logan who are fighting life-threatening illnesses.
+Become a Partner In Hope monthly donor today.